iftiajSoftinn/cms-metronic-angular-demo1/README.md

-# Metronic - Bootstrap 5 HTML, React, Angular, VueJS & Laravel Admin Dashboard Theme
+# Metronic - Demo 8 Angular Dashboard

 - The Angular version can be downloaded online from [Metronic Downloads](//devs.keenthemes.com/metronic)